Top 5 Ways to Avoid Drug Errors

 - Select the shape of the pill from the drop-down menu.

 - If your pill has no imprint it could be a vitamin, diet, herbal, or energy pill, illicit drug or a foreign drug.

 - You can also enter the name of the drug (brand or generic) or the National Drug Code, if you know it.

 - Manufacturers have special logos that they often place on pills and you can see many of them here.

-5. Communicate with your healthcare providers
+5. Communicate with your doctor and pharmacist.

 Communication is the best way to avoid mistakes or medications errors.
 Not only do you want to correctly identify the medication, you want to gather other important information about your treatment like:

 - What is the brand or generic name?

 - What is my dose and when do I take it?